Uniform estimates for smooth polynomials over finite fields: Introduction

-It is a weakly-decreasing function, that decays superexponentially: $\rho(t)=t^{-t+o(t)}$ \cite[p.~374]{tenenbaum2015}.
-It was introduced by Dickman \cite{dickman1930} in his study of friable integers.
-We say that a number is $y$-friable if its prime factors are no larger than $y$.
+It is a weakly-decreasing function, that decays superexponentially: $\rho(t)=t^{-t+o(t)}$ \cite[Eq.~(1.7)]{hildebrand1993}.
+It was introduced by Dickman \cite{dickman1930} in his study of smooth integers.
+We say that a positive integer is $y$-smooth if its prime factors are no larger than $y$.
 Dickman proved that, for any fixed $a>0$,

 as $x \to \infty$.
 Goncharov \cite{goncharov1944} proved that